-This recipe for baby scrambled eggs could not be easier.
+This Scrambled Egg for Babies recipe could not be easier.
 Follow the tips to make soft and fluffy eggs, that the whole family will love.

 5 Reasons to Make These Eggs...

-- NUTRITIOUS – Eggs are a good source of key nutrients that babies need, including iron, folate, omega 3 fatty acids, and protein.
+- Nutritious - Eggs are a good source of essential nutrients that babies need, including iron, folate, omega 3 fatty acids, and protein.

-- EASY – 5 mins and you have breakfast, lunch or an easy dinner ready.
-Not just for babies, perfect for the whole family.
+- Easy - 5 mins and you have breakfast, lunch or an easy dinner ready.
+Not just for babies, perfect for the entire family.

-- ADAPTABLE – Make them plain or add some herbs, spices or/and veggies to boost flavour and nutrition.
+- Adaptable - Make plain eggs or add some herbs, spices or/and veggies to boost flavour and nutrition.

-- EASY TO PICK UP – For baby-led weaning but equally good for spoon-feeding.
+- Easy to Pick Up - A great finger food for baby-led weaning but also good for spoon-feeding.

 - Eggs - the fresher the better.

-- Milk – makes the eggs moist and creamy.
-Use 1/2 tablespoon per egg – add too much and they will be too runny.
-You can use breast, formula or cows milk.
+- Milk - You only need a small amount of milk to make the eggs moist and creamy.
+Use ½ tablespoon per egg – add too much and they will be too runny.
+You can use breast milk, formula or cow's milk.

-- Butter – for greasing the skillet and added flavour.
-If your baby/toddler has a dairy intolerance then you can replace it with olive oil.
+- Butter - for greasing the skillet and adding flavour.
+If your baby/toddler has a dairy intolerance, you can replace it with olive oil.

-Scrambled eggs are great plain but don’t be afraid to liven up the eggs – adding herbs and spices to baby food is a great way to expand your baby’s palate.
-Why not try adding…
+Scrambled eggs are fantastic plain but don't be afraid to liven up the eggs - adding herbs and spices to baby food is an easy way to expand your baby's palate.
+Why not try adding...

 - Finely chopped fresh herbs such as basil, chives, cilantro (coriander) dill, parsley, thyme or oregano.